A single copy of this article may be reprinted for personal, noncommercial use only.

 - Accompanied by other signs or symptoms, such as swelling, redness, tenderness, fever, limping, rash, loss of appetite, weakness or fatigue

-Growing pains are most common from ages 2 to 12 and are slightly more common in girls than in boys.
+Growing pains are common in preschool and school-age children.
+They're slightly more common in girls than in boys.
 Running, climbing or jumping during the day might increase the risk of leg pain at night.

 Preparing for your appointment